|

 Officially,

-German traffic signs are divided into three major categories: warning
+German traffic signs are divided into four major categories: warning

-signs, regulation signs, and guide signs.
-However, I have divided
+signs, regulation signs, guide signs, and supplemental signs.

-the sign collection into several additional categories and I've placed
+the sign collection into several more distinct categories and

 each sign where it most logically belongs regardless of its official